benhauser/ml-lab/README.md

 1. Octave (Matlab).
 This is the language chosen by Andrew Ng for his excellent [Machine Learning](https://www.coursera.org/learn/machine-learning) course at Stanford.
 Andrew has stated this was a carefully considered decision based on his experience that students learn more quickly in this high-level language.
 1. Python.
 This seems to be the most popular choice for Machine Learning in industry.
 1. JavaScript.
-I considered JavaScript because the laguage is so ubiquitous and convenient.
+I considered JavaScript because the language is so ubiquitous and convenient.
 I've been doing a lot of JavaScript lately (haven't we all?) and I knew I could show off my Machine Learning programs in a browser directly if I went down this path.

 ## Linear Algebra

-One of the mild surprises you experience when you first dig in to Machine Learning is that, under the hood, it's largely just Linear Algebra.
+One of the mild surprises you experience when you first dig in to the current generation of Machine Learning techniques is that, under the hood, they're largely just applied [Linear Algebra](https://en.wikipedia.org/wiki/Linear_algebra).
 Nothing fancy or difficult.
 Just good old Matrices and Vectors from high school mathematics.

 I still remember with some fondness my Linear Algebra textbook from Maths II in my senior year.
 It was called _Matrices and Vectors_ and it had a floppy, green cover with yellowing paper inside.